Designed for the lowest possible emissions

 Ship designer Bjørnar Hatløy, who has led the development of the ULSTEIN FX101 design, follows up:

-"We have looked at how the very different operations can be carried out as economically and energy-efficient as possible and based on this we have designed a system architecture that is optimal for performing efficiently at a low, medium and high power consumption.
+"We have looked at how the very different operations can be carried out as economically and energy-efficiently as possible.
+Based on this, we have designed an optimal system architecture for efficient performance at low, medium, and high power consumption.
 The system architecture must be able to handle the entire span of operations with low environmental emissions".

 Can be trawling in diesel-electric mode

 "During the most energy-intensive operations, such as shrimp fishing with quadruple trawl, both main engines will be used, mechanically connected to each propeller to be most efficient at high power.
-But the vessel should also be able to operate efficiently with lighter trawling that requires less engine load, and it has been enabled to do so in diesel-electric mode with only one of the main engines in operation.
+However, the vessel should also be able to operate efficiently with lighter trawling that requires less engine load, and it has been enabled to do so in diesel-electric mode with only one of the main engines in operation.
 Operating time between the engines will be reduced, while the operative engine will be allowed to run more optimally.
-The propellers can then run at a very low speed, which gives very high efficiency during trawling, the vessel will be quieter and little power is needed to operate the ship.
-In this way, the advantages of both diesel-mechanical and diesel-electric power systems are utilised, while many of the disadvantages will be avoided.
+The propellers can then run at a very low speed, which gives very high efficiency during trawling; the vessel will be quieter, and little power is needed to operate the ship.
+In this way, the advantages of diesel-mechanical and diesel-electric power systems are utilised, while many disadvantages will be avoided.

 Battery as part of a hybrid package